Simrislundsristningen (Simrislund Carvings)

 Not much is known about the people who created these carvings, as there is little remaining regarding their existence outside the carvings and burial mounds.
 The rock contains depictions of 50 axes, 45 ships, several animals including a horse, and men with phalluses bearing axes.
 Additionally, there are several geometrical figures and cup marks on the stone.

-Bronze axes that were used for ceremonial purposes, several of which have been discovered in the region.
+Bronze axes were used for ceremonial purposes, several of which have been discovered in the region.
 Some scholars believe that one of the geometrical figures represents the sun and Bronze Age mythology.
 The ships carved onto the rock are thought to represent the loading and unloading of goods with help from the animals depicted.

 The Simrislund carvings are also known as the “Rock of Axes” and is one of the most accessible rock carving locations in the region.